nour-12/emsi-blockchain/README.md

 # emsi-blockchain

-Readme file for Blockchain programs in C.
+Readme file of Blockchain projects -programs in C-.

 This project is created in order to explore the different sides of a blockchain: